dfbr/craft_journal/_posts/2025-12-03-woodturning-patterns-book-review.md

   Time Required: 1-2 hours
   Equipment:
     - The book Woodturning patterns by David Heim
+  Resources:
+    - Your attention
-excerpt: "David Heim has published a book of woodturning patterns that fires the imagination even if you don't want to use it to directly copy the designs."
+excerpt: "David Heim has published a book of woodturning patterns that fires the imagination even if you don't want to use it to directly copy the designs.
+The book is useful, but not essential."
 Suitable for Kids: Yes
 ---